ic-Solutions/neetadvisor/_posts/2020-08-18-all-india-quota-inneet-ug.md

 By ensuring the above, the NEET counselling ensures that students with financial constraints canfullfill their MBBS dreams

-## Eligibility criteria of PWD candidates for AIQ counseling
+## Eligibility criteria of PWD candidates for AIQ counselling

 The candidates are required to produce Disability Certificate from any of the Disability assessment boards, at the four metro cities, given below:
 1. Vardhaman Mahavir Medical College and Safdarjung Hospital, Ansari Nagar,Ring, road, New Delhi -110029